1zzowiebeha/PostreSQL/README.md

 # About
-Here I store my notes for PostgreSQL.
+Here is where I store my notes for PostgreSQL.